Amirhatamian/Data-Analysis-and-Manipulation-with-Python/README.md

 License
 -------
-This repository is licensed under the MIT License.
+This repository is licensed under the Kaggle License.
 See the LICENSE file for more details.